renlizha/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/multi_aocx/dynamic_load/README.md

 ## Purpose

-`dynamic_load` could be used to dynamically load only the libaries that's needed instead of all.
+The purpose of this tutorial is to describe the `dynamic_load` and to show how it can be used to dynamically load only the libaries that's needed instead of all.

-### Simple Code Example
+### Using the dynamic_load flow

+`dynamic_load` flow allows you to create shared libraries for the kernels and loads only the desired libraries at runtime, therefore generates a smaller binary than `dynamic_link`.

+- Like dynamic_link BUT Load the shared lib with dlopen in host code to access
+- Only loaded libraries are in memory
+- Recommended for designs with many aocxs
+- Cumbersome extra steps to load libraries, functions and handle name mangling

 ```
 icpx ... -fPIC -c vector_mul.cpp -o mul.o